Motorcycle Registration in Rhode Island

 In Rhode Island, you have the option to renew your motorcycle registration by mail or the Internet.

 If you choose to renew by mail, you must send the completed renewal form to the address indicated.
-The fee is $27.50, (add $34 if you have vanity plates).
-It will then take about two weeks for your new registration certificate to be processed and mailed to your home.
+The fee is $26, ($30 if you have vanity plates).
+It will then take about 2 weeks for your new registration certificate to be processed and mailed to your home.

 If you opt to renew by Internet, the state provides a handy online form that takes only minutes to complete.
 The only possible kink in this method is that you must pay the registration fee by credit card.

-After submitting your renewal, you should receive a new registration certificate within five to seven days.
+After submitting your renewal, you should receive a new registration certificate within 5 to 7 days.
 However, it is recommended that you make a copy of your confirmation page to avoid any potential problems.